AkhilAkkapelli/DataStructures/README.md

 # DataStructures
-Implementation of Various DataSructures in FORTRAN
+Implementation of Various DataStructures in FORTRAN